ufosc/getting-started/introduction.md

-# UF Open Source Club Introduction (Work in Progress)
+# UF Open Source Club Introduction

 Welcome!
 This file exists to introduce people to what the UFOSC is, how UFOSC works, and where to find additional resources.